 It’s been an odd few months.
 Over that time, we’ve noticed a dramatic shift in the gaming industry: we’ve never seen so much playtime, traffic is at an all-time high and some countries have really surprised us.
 So we thought it’d be worth sharing the key metrics and banding together with Adjust and TopOn to give you some advice on how to make sure it’s your game beneath those idle thumbs.

-The webinar will have three main sessions:
+The webinar had three main sessions:

-- an update on the state of the gaming industry.
+- an update on the state of the gaming industry

-- a talk on how to use your data to grow your game.
+- a talk on how to use your data to grow your game

 - a lesson about developing your advertising strategy.

 Casual gaming in 2020: What’s the data saying?

 Our CEO, Ioana Hreninciuc, kicked things off by going over the Key Performance Indicators (KPIs) for casual games, including retention, session length and Cost Per Install (CPI).
 She also tackled the rise of hypercasuals in 2020, and discussed the key regional differences (for example, how did Asia compare to Europe?).